Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/SVD/SVD.rst

                   \end{vmatrix}= \hat{A}_{(k+1)}
          \end{equation}

-where :math:`\hat{A}` is a 2X2 submatrix of matrix A. After the Givens rotations of the whole matrix A, the off-diagonal value of A will be reduced after 5-10 times iteration of the process.
+where :math:`\hat{A}` is a 2X2 submatrix of matrix A. After the Givens rotations of the whole matrix A, the off-diagonal value of A is reduced after 5-10 times iteration of the process.

 Implementation